Spacious Two Bedroom Flat in North Leeds

 It depends – if you have never had a tenancy in your name before, a guarantor may be required.

-If the flat is offered on a part-furnished basis, this means the following items will be included:
+If the flat is offered on a furnished basis, this means the following items will be included:

-Stand-alone wardrobe (main bedroom only; the second bedroom has a built-in wardrobe)
+Stand-alone wardrobe and clothes rail (main bedroom only; the second bedroom has a built-in wardrobe)